Tomicus piniperda L. (CABI)

 Capable of damaging and killing pine trees by feeding on young shoots (Haack and Poland 2001)

 The section below contains highly relevant resources for this species, organized by source.
-Or, to display all related content view all resources for Common Pine Shoot Beetle.

 State and Local Government

 CABI.
 Invasive Species Compendium.
 Tomicus piniperda.
 CAB International.
 [Accessed Aug 10, 2023].